On this Page

-DOT owns, operates, and maintains 789 bridges and tunnels throughout New York, including the Brooklyn, Manhattan and Williamsburg and Ed Koch Queensboro Bridges, 25 movable bridges, and five tunnels.
-There are no tolls on bridges operated by DOT.
+NYC DOT owns, operates, and maintains 789 bridges and tunnels throughout New York, including the Brooklyn, Ed Koch Queensboro, Manhattan and Williamsburg Bridges, 24 movable bridges, and four tunnels.
+There are no tolls on bridges operated by NYC DOT.
 Some bridges in New York City are operated by other agencies.

-DOT performs many bridge construction projects, ranging from preventative maintenance to installing entirely new bridges.
-Learn about current bridge reconstruction projects
+NYC DOT performs many bridge construction projects, ranging from preventative maintenance to installing entirely new bridges.

 The Ed Koch Queensboro Bridge is the busiest DOT bridge—on an average weekday in 2010, 178,000 vehicles crossed it.
 The next most-used DOT bridge was the Mill Basin Bridge, with 141,000 crossings.
 The Brooklyn Bridge had 124,000 crossings, the Williamsburg Bridge had 111,000 crossings and the Manhattan Bridge saw 75,000 crossings by vehicles on the average weekday.
 The quietest DOT-operated bridge was the historic Carroll Street Bridge, with 1,000 crossings